 Nationally, there is a growing recognition of the Maker Movement's potential to transform how and what people learn in STEM fields.
-As President Obama stated in his remarks on the Educate to Innovate campaign,
+As President Obama stated in his remarks on the Educate to Innovate campaign:

-I want us all to think about new and creative ways to engage young people in science and engineering, whether it's science festivals, robotics competitions, fairs that encourage young people to create and build and invent-to be makers of things, not just consumers of things" (Obama, 2009).
+I want us all to think about new and creative ways to engage young people in science and engineering, whether it's science festivals, robotics competitions, fairs that encourage young people to create and build and invent-to be makers of things, not just consumers of things (Obama, 2009).

-This orientation towards personal fabrication rather than blind consumerism is also seen as empowering people not just to seek out jobs in STEM or other creative fields, but to make their own jobs and industries, depending on their interests and the emerging needs they see in a rapidly changing society (Kalil, 2010).
-As such, we're seeing a growing number of makerspaces emerging in Schools of Engineering and Computer Science, encouraging a new studio-based approach to traditional STEM disciplines marked by open-ended approaches to learning, rather than traditional approaches that minimize hands-on instruction and more process-based types of learning experiences.
+This orientation toward personal fabrication rather than blind consumerism is also seen as empowering people not just to seek out jobs in STEM or other creative fields, but to make their own jobs and industries, depending on their interests and the emerging needs they see in a rapidly changing society (Kalil, 2010).
+As such, we're seeing a growing number of makerspaces emerging in schools of engineering and computer science, encouraging a new studio-based approach to traditional STEM disciplines marked by open-ended approaches to learning, rather than traditional approaches that minimize hands-on instruction and more process-based types of learning experiences.

-While the above data indicated that just under half of the sites found general alignment with the Next Generation Science Standards (NGSS Lead States, 2013), another third of the respondents were not yet aware of the initiative given that the standards are relatively new.
+While the data in Table 1 indicates that just under half of the sites found general alignment with the Next Generation Science Standards (NGSS Lead States, 2013), another third of the respondents were not yet aware of the initiative, given that the standards are relatively new.
 Consequently, we sought to better understand whether and to what extent there was alignment with the core Scientific and Engineering Practices advocated in the standards.
 Importantly, these practices include: (1) defining problems (for engineering); (2) developing and using models; (3) planning and carrying out investigations; (4) analyzing and interpreting data; (5) using mathematics and computational thinking; (6) designing solutions (for engineering); and (7) engaging in argument from evidence, among others that applied more generally to science.

 We then asked sites to reflect on the most recent month of their programs and how frequently their youth actively participated in each of the targeted practices (see Table 2 for a full summary of results).
 In general, we found that the practices most aligned with fields of engineering were the most frequently reported and seemed to resonate with more than 40% of makerspaces.
 Such practices included problem definition and planning and carrying out investigations, as well as designing solutions to a specified problem or task.
 What was somewhat surprising in the results was how rarely sites cultivated mathematics and computational thinking practices, especially given the dominant role that computer programming plays in traditional maker activities.
-However, when relating back to the types of making and available tools described in Brief 1 ("A Networked Vision for Sharing and Documenting"), it does follow that few of the reported maker activities actually engage or necessitate
+However, when relating back to the types of making and available tools described in Brief 1 ("A Networked Vision for Sharing and Documenting"), it does follow that few of the reported maker activities actually engage or necessitate coding.
+This mirrors the difficulties in creating coding communities among a host of prior efforts that are being addressed through